GabrielRoquigny/RoverKata/README.md

   |>| | |
   -------
   ```
 6. Rove can move to left.
-Exemple:
+Example:

   ```
   -------